State of the Console: 2021 PS5 Predictions

 2020 PS5 Recap

 There’s not much to discuss in terms of the PS5’s performance in 2020.
 If you have a PS5 right now, then consider yourself lucky.
-Massive shortages are making it near impossible to find one right now.
+Massive shortages of availability are making next-gen consoles near impossible to find one right now.
 Still, that didn’t stop the PS5 from becoming the best console in terms of launch sales in history.
 Just imagine what sales will look like when the PS5 is actually available and on shelves.
 If you’re still hoping for a holiday miracle, then don’t hold your breath.
 It’s likely we’re not seeing a massive increase in console availability until Q2 2021.

 A few of the PS5 launch titles resonated quite well with gamers in 2020.
 Spider-Man Miles Morales didn’t necessarily offer a new Spidey experience.
 It did, however, offer a fun adventure gamers could enjoy in a condensed period of time.
 It really achieved a lot with little changes; many are left wanting more from this game series moving forward.
 Astro’s Playroom also defied expectations and really went on to be the best surprise of the PS5.
 If you weren’t sold on the DualSense controller before, then this game changed your mind.
 Free to PS Plus gamers, this is one of the best platformers in recent years.
 Nintendo, take note.